 According to ATRA, up to 20% of those summoned for jury duty do not respond (some jurisdictions have an even higher rate).
-"Occupational exemptions, flimsy hardship excuses, lack of meaningful compensation, long terms of service and inflexible scheduling results in a jury pool that makes it difficult for working Americans to serve on a jury and disproportionately excludes the perspectives of many people who understand the complexity of issues at play during trial" (see Tort Reform Record: July 2009 at www.atra.org).
-13 states have enacted reform legislation in this area.
+"Occupational exemptions, flimsy hardship excuses, lack of meaningful compensation, long terms of service and inflexible scheduling results in a jury pool that makes it difficult for working Americans to serve on a jury and disproportionately excludes the perspectives of many people who understand the complexity of issues at play during trial" (see Tort Reform Record: February 2011 at www.atra.org).
+ATRA supports the following reforms to improve the jury system: